 - Student evaluation points are not tallied with the instructor's evaluation score.

-To add a student rubric to an activity, simply check the box for Self Evaluation, Peer Evaluation or both in the Activity Settings panel.
+To add a student rubric to an assignment, simply click "+Student Rubric" in the assignment settings panel.
 Then add or create your rubric as outlined above.

 Once evaluations are added to a video submission, they will be displayed in a drop-down menu on the feedback panel.
 Instructors will see all evaluations and scores, while students will only see their own evaluations.
 The icon next to each name in the dropdown list indicates whether an evaluation is from an instructor, reviewer, or a peer.
 The graduate's cap icon indicates instructor and TA evaluators while the people icon indicates student evaluators.

 Only one instructor rubric and one student rubric can be attached to an assignment.

 Note, our interface has changed a bit since this was created, but the contents of the video are still applicable and can be helpful.